 Under Canvas Great Smoky Mountains is widely regarded as the top glamping experience for camping in the Smokies.

 And it has the awards— including “Best Resort in the South” and “Top 20 Resorts in the US”— to prove it!

 The safari-style canvas tents have wood flooring, beds and furniture, wood-burning stoves with complimentary firewood, and private decks with lounge chairs.

 The beds come with nice linens, and the private bathrooms have flush toilets and showers.
 In other words, glamping Smoky Mountains-style can be extra luxurious!

-Under Canvas Smoky Mountains is located just 12 miles from Gatlinburg and only about 20 minutes from Smoky Mountains National Park. –by Jonathon Engels, featured photo of Elkmont Campground via NPS
+Under Canvas Smoky Mountains is located just 12 miles from Gatlinburg and only about 20 minutes from the GSM National Park. –by Jonathon Engels, featured photo of Elkmont Campground via NPS